Is Cozumel Safe For Tourists

 If street food is what you seek this will be your treasure trove.
 Prices are cheap and food uniqueness is high!
 Below I ordered a fried egg that would be stuffed with Nutella.
 I can’t remember the formal name but you will taste some insanely unique food combinations that are well deserved when on vacation.

 There isn’t a lot to choose from because the island’s locals are fairly “ sleepy”.
-Even cozumels dry weather in December can’t make this island party crazy.
-They aren’t big on parties, or drinking.
+Even cozumels dry weather in December can’t make this island party crazy, but it can get busy for a Cozumel snorkeling guide doing as many as 4 tours a day.
+There aren’t big on parties, or drinking.
 Therefore there aren’t bad people to worry about preying on intoxicated tourists.
+There nothing to worry about just more peaceful and authentic to!

 Safest Time to Visit Cozumel